A-kly/School-Vault/PSYCH 258/Topic 13 - Human & Artificial Intelligence.md

 	-  not all subtests increase equally, thus intelligence is not a ==single== entity
 	- the nature of intelligence has changed from practical to conceptual, due to social change
 		- e.g., What do dogs and rabbits have in ==common==?
-	- increases in IQ are not be due to changes in genetics--they must be -------------
+	- increases in IQ are not be due to changes in genetics--they must be ==environmental==
 	-  influence of television, schooling, parenting, etc.
 	-  kids watching basketball games on TV could learn new moves and improve their performance to match star players; their improved performance would challenge and enrich the playing of other kids on the court
 	-  jobs increasingly required more logical reasoning and analysis, so schooling focused more on logical reasoning and analysis and more people complete high school, leading to generational changes in abstract reasoning